rust-lang/blog.rust-lang.org/content/rust-compiler-performance-survey-2025-results/index.md

 </div>
 <!-- Chart alternative-linker end -->

 We have good news here!
-After many years, we have finally switched the most popular `x86_64-unknown-linux-gnu` Linux target to use the `lld` linker, resulting in faster link times *by default*.
+The most popular `x86_64-unknown-linux-gnu` Linux target will start using the LLD linker in the next Rust stable release, resulting in faster link times *by default*.
 Over time, we will be able to evaluate how disruptive is this change to the overall Rust ecosystem, and whether we could e.g. switch to a different (even faster) linker.

 ### Build performance guide